 At a certain point every company specializing in software development realizes the importance of having a simple and efficient approach to project planning and implementation.
 Having tried multiple sorts of planning, delivery and support methods on our projects, we opted for such a popular Agile framework as Scrum.
 Today we are using it in most of our projects and find it so powerful and helpful that we cannot imagine our daily life without it.
-At the same time, we still find a room for improvements every day to employ this method in a more and more efficient ways.
+At the same time, we are everyday finding room for improvements on how to employ this method in even more efficient ways.

 When to begin?